bryceschultz/AlgoGen/README.md

 ## Creating a local copy

-To work on a local copy of the app open a cmd prompt and clone the repo
+Clone the repo and cd into the directory

 ```
 git clone https://github.com/bryceschultz/AlgoGen.git
+cd AlgoGen
 ```

-install the dependencies using npm

 ```
 npm install